Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 About the Festival

-The Fort Langley Cranberry Festival has been running since 1996.
+The Fort Langley Cranberry Festival started in 1996.
 It has grown into an event of significant size.

 Below is some other general information about the event that’s good to know.

-• Dogs are welcome at the festival in most areas, except not indoors at the Community Hall or in the fort.
-Glover Road gets packed with thousands of people, however, so not all canine participants will enjoy the experience.
+• In past years dogs have been welcome at the festival in most areas, except not indoors at the Community Hall or in the fort.
+Glover Road does get packed with thousands of people, so not all canine participants will enjoy the experience.

-• Be prepared for crowds yourself.
-It can get insanely busy in the market as well as with traffic on the surrounding roads.
+• Be prepared for crowds!
+It can get insanely busy at the market as well as on the surrounding roads.

 • If you want to stock up on cranberries, be sure to buy them earlier in the day before they sell out.
-Just remember, though that, unless you somehow manage to park your car close by, you’ll have to walk around with your purchases for the rest of your visit.
+Just remember that unless you somehow manage to park your car close by, you’ll have to walk around with your purchases for the rest of your visit.

 • Live music and other activities take place in and around the Community Hall.